mochan42/CPP-Modile-09/README.md

 "Usual" notation (operator between operands) : `4 x 3`<br>
 Polish notation (operator follows operands) : `4 3 x`<br>

-The container chosen here is `std::stack` : we use one stack to store the operands and one stock to store the operators.
+The container chosen here is `std::stack` : <br>
+- we use one stack to store the operands,
+- and another stack to store the operators.

 # ex 02
-The aim of this exercise is to code a merge-insert sorting algorithm and apply it to 2 different containers (`std::vector` and `std::queue`)
+The aim of this exercise is to code a merge-insert sorting algorithm and apply it to 2 different containers (`std::vector` and `std::queue`).